madiali/mips-emulator/notes/skipped-files.md

 * `SoundModule`
 * `SoundWaveGenerator`
 * `AccelerometerController`
-  * Handle the case when the accelerometer isn't in the JSON
+  * Handle the case when the accelerometer isn't in the JSON; check for AccelerometerX and AccelerometerY